 8. Make it meaningful:

-Use HiThrive's reporting tools to give recognition meaning beyond a social feed.
+Use HiThrive's reporting tools to give your team's recognition meaning beyond your slack channel.
 Highlight specific shoutouts and awards in daily standups, quarterly town hall meetings, and annual performance reviews.
 Ask us about our HRIS integrations to append recognition to a team member's permanent record to make sure that their best moments live with them.